FilteringDev/tinyShield/README.md

 > - AdGuard
 > - uBlock Origin
 >
-> Supporting other adblockers is not guaranteed and even if requested, it may be refused.
+> Supporting other adblockers is not guaranteed and even if requested, it may be rejected.

 ### Quick Start
 Just click the following URL to detect this userscript.